RepoReapers/reaper/README.md

 The purpose of the reaping-tools repository is to store the reference implementation of the scoring system as outlined in the research paper.

+## Installation

+The projects runs on systems with `python3`.
+There are a number of python libraries that the code needs in order to execute.
+To install them, simply run `pip -r requirements.txt` (or `pip3` if your system does not have python3 set as the default.)

 ## Usage

 The `score_repo.py` executable is the main interface that should be used by the